The following is a guest list from contributor Anthony Ball.

 - Steal treasure from the evil Lord Eradikus and race to the escape pods!

-- Avoid the security bots and sneak pass the force field!
+- Avoid the security bots and sneak passed the force field!

 - One false step, and ---Clank!
 Careless noise draws unwanted attention!